 Let’s briefly recap the main topic, “Can You Present?”.
 I believe it means different things to different people, depending on where you find yourself in these categories.

 Today, that question causes me to look at my calendar, see if I am available, then I ask about the topic, how many are estimated to attend, location and overall value to the company, etc. All the things one should do in order to be as fiscally responsible as possible when it involves potential travel and expenses.

-I have observed several presentations where the presenter was ill prepared.
+I have observed several presentations where the presenter was ill-prepared.
 Preparation and lack of confidence are extremely difficult to hide, the attendees can pick up on it like sharks smell blood in the water.
-In my experience what happens next, is the presenter ends up reading what is on the slide, using props such as notes or a podium to hide behind, lose control of the nerves and ultimately losing confidence, both theirs and the audience.
-The end result is a speed reading demonstration, opposed to a captivating presentation filled with detail and connection.
+In my experience what happens next, is the presenter ends up reading what is on the slide, using props such as notes or a podium to hide behind, lose control of the nerves, and ultimately losing confidence, both theirs and the audience.
+The end result is a speed reading demonstration, as opposed to a captivating presentation filled with detail and connection.

 Even if you are prepared, but uncomfortable in front of an audience of 10, 20, 50 or even 100, there is a good chance you will end up in the Nervous Reader category.
 Well, I have good news, there is a way out, and I hope this series will help you find the tools to progress along this continuum from the Nervous Reader to become a Master Storyteller.